Buckle in, folks. This has been a long time coming and it’s gonna be a long one.

 Yes, it’s a rule.
 It’s a rule that if either of us broke it, our relationship would almost certainly end.

-Yes, we have rules, and we expect of each other that they will be kept.
-Anyone who tries to make us break them will receive a firm and resounding “no.” I can’t believe any of this is up for debate, but the number of times I’ve been told that if a secondary wants me to break a rule/agreement made with my Primary that I should do it is frankly ridiculous.
+So you could say that we have rules, and we expect of each other that they will be kept.
+Anyone who tries to make us break them will receive a firm and resounding “no.” I can’t believe any of this is up for debate, but the number of times I’ve been told that if a new partner wants me to break a rule/agreement made with my Primary that I should do it is frankly ridiculous.
 It takes a shocking level of arrogance and entitlement to think you can change an existing relationship’s rules because “but I wanna!”

 Crucially, non-Primary partners get to set boundaries and expect them to be respected too!
 In all the relationships I’m in where I am a secondary partner, for example, I have been crystal clear from the beginning that none of those partners will exert any kind of control over what I do with my body outside of our relationship.
 (More about this under “Towards Ethical Hierarchy.”)
-I have set boundaries around my time, my availability and the sexual acts that are and are not available.
+I have set boundaries around my time, my availability, and the kinds of sexual and emotional relationship I am open to.
 All of my partners get to set similar boundaries for themselves too, and those boundaries are as valid and important as mine or my Primary partner’s and must be respected.

 At the end of the day, my Primary partner is my Primary partner because he chooses to be, just as I am his because I choose to be.
 He does not control me and I do not control him.
 We make mutual agreements that work for both of us, and we both stick to them out of choice every day because we love each other, prioritise each other’s happiness, and value our relationship.
 If you want to view making and keeping agreements as controlling each other then I think we have very different definitions of what control is.

 A rule to not make or follow rules… is still a rule.